Build a Query

 To explore more examples related to using relational fields with the root. prefix, visit Examples: Query for Traces.

 You can also use parent. with no additional filters to count the child spans of a parent span.
-When you do so, Honeycomb will find one parent span match per trace.
+When you do so, Honeycomb will match to one parent span per trace.

 So you might use a query that contains: